NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-2-the-basics.md

 ---
 ```

-> **Attention!** <br>
+!!! warning
-> The header might look slightly different depending on your version of
+    The header might look slightly different depending on your version of
-> RStudio.
+    RStudio.
 If so, replace the default with the header above.

 Here we can specify settings for the document, like the title and the output
 format.